zachtango/computer-networks/ch3_hw.md

 R4.
 An application developer may choose to run an application over UDP rather than TCP for speed.
 If they can tolerate dataloss but require low latency, UDP is a good option because there's less overhead in the protocol and its packets are lightweight.

 R5.
-Voice and video traffic are often sent over TCP for the reliability because the transmission rates are high enough using TCP.
+Voice and video traffic are often sent over TCP because many firewalls block UDP traffic.

 R6.
 It is possible for the application to enjoy reliable data transfer using UDP if they employ mechanisms to enforce reliability on the application layer.